-As a result, it creates non-stick surface coating; moreover, it’s completely impermeable and, non reactive with any food (alkaline or citrus).
+As a result, it creates a non-stick surface coating; moreover, it’s wholly impermeable and non-reactive with any food (alkaline or citrus).

-There is no doubt stone made cookware are good for our health; but, we need to know all pros and cons of stone cookware to make our best purchases.
-On the other hands, aluminum has a good heat distribution property unlike stainless steel; that’s why, must recheck the base material before make any purchasing.
+There is no doubt stone-made pans & pots are good for our health; but, we need to know all pros and cons of stone cookware to make our best purchases.

 |The Pros And Cons Of Stone Cookware detail discussion:|